ITV (LON:ITV) Shares Up 15% – Here’s Why

-Separately, JPMorgan Chase & Co. reduced their price objective on ITV from GBX 112 to GBX 105 and set an “overweight” rating for the company in a research report on Friday.
-Two research analysts have rated the stock with a Buy rating, Based on data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of GBX 105.
+Separately, JPMorgan Chase & Co. lowered their price objective on ITV from GBX 112 to GBX 105 and set an “overweight” rating for the company in a research report on Friday.
+Two investment analysts have rated the stock with a Buy rating, According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average target price of GBX 105.

 ITV is a vertically integrated producer broadcaster and streamer, consisting of ITV Studios and Media & Entertainment.